rekalogika/file-src/packages/file-tree-contracts/README.md

-# rekalogika/file-tree-contracts
+# (obsolete) rekalogika/file-tree-contracts

-Abstraction of the tree of directories and files.
-Designed to add a hierarchical structure on top of the flat organization of files provided by the `rekalogika/file-contracts` package.
+The functionality of this package has been moved to the `rekalogika/file` package.
 ## Documentation

 [rekalogika.dev/file](https://rekalogika.dev/file)